MINES MULTIDISCIPLINARY CAPSTONE DESIGN PROGRAM

 CIVIL & ENVIRONMENTAL ENGINEERING

 The Department of Civil and Environmental Engineering (CEE) produces graduates who design and maintain sustainable built and natural environments.
 Civil and environmental engineers are responsible for our civil infrastructure (buildings, roads, bridges, reservoirs, water and wastewater treatment and delivery), for prevention and mitigation of geohazards, and for protection and restoration of our natural environment.
+A new construction engineering program broadens the opportunities for projects and student preparation in infrastructure and building design.

 ELECTRICAL ENGINEERING